bexter989/nerdfont-patcher/Readme.md

 # NerdFont Patcher

-This is a wrapper for the NerdFont patcher script.
+This is a hackish wrapper for the NerdFont patcher script.
+It's dumb, but it works!

 ## Requirements

 - Internet conection
 - curl ```To Download font glyphs```

-## Installation
+## Usage

+- Download and extract a [monospace](https://rubjo.github.io/victor-mono/) font into the cloned folder (in this case, the ```ttf``` dir)
-Just clone the repo and run the code below.
-It should download the font-glyphs and patcher script from the NerdFonts repo.
+- Run the code below.
+It should download the font-glyphs and patcher script from the NerdFonts repo and start patching.

 ```bash
 $ chmod +x nerdfont-patcher.py